-4. Next, we need to select and set the primary key for the table.
+- 4. Next, we need to select and set the primary key for the table.
 The primary key is a field(s) with unique values associated with the table.
 The deptCode field will be the primary key field for the Department table.
 Click the mouse in the cell to the left of the deptCode field name.
-Locate the Primary Key command in the Table Tools - Design tab and in the Tables group.
-Click the Primary Key icon in the toolbar.
-As an alternative, you can right-click using your mouse on the deptCode field and select the Primary Key icon icon to show the deptCode as the primary key for the Department table:
+Locate the Primary Key command in the Table Tools Design tab and in the Tables group.
+Click the Primary Key - icon on the toolbar.
+As an alternative, you can right-click using your mouse on the deptCode field and select the Primary Key command.
+Access uses the primary key icon to show the deptCode as the primary key for the Department table:

 Field Name Data Type

-l. deptCode Short Text
+ı deptCode Short Text

 deptName Short Text

+deptLocn Short Text

 deptLocn Short Text